 The Accounting Officer maintains personnel files for all members of staff which include contracts of employment.
-All personnel changes must be notified, in writing, to the Chief Financial Officer immediately.
+All personnel changes must be notified, in writing, to the Chief Financial Officer immediately and changes relating to the Chief Financial Officer are actioned by the Executive Head Teacher.

 Annual salary statements are kept for all employees by the Accounting Officer.

 The Human Resource (HR) function is currently outsourced to a HR provider.
-Internal administration of HR appointments and contract changes is the responsibility of the Accounting Officer (mostly delegated to the Accounting Officer's Personal Assistant).
+Internal administration of HR appointments and contract changes is the responsibility of the Accounting Officer (mostly delegated to the Accounting Officer's Personal Assistant and the School Secretary/HR assistant).